 The goal of dividend growth investors is to stick with stocks that have consistent dividend payouts, with great dividend growth and dividend yield.
-This will allow for you to take advantage of the double compound effect, where both dividend growth and stock price appreciation play a role in the returns you earn.
+Following this strategy, you can take advantage of the double compound effect, where both dividend growth and stock price appreciation play a role in the returns you earn.

 Therefore, if anything is threatening this system, you should seriously consider selling the culprit stock.

 Below are seven major indications to sell a dividend stock, with several examples to aid your learning.
-The more indications a dividend-paying company has, the more I recommend selling the company.
+The more (negative) indications a dividend-paying company has, the more I recommend selling the company.

-If a year or two has gone by and there has been no dividend increase, assuming no significant market recession, this is a huge sign that you should sell your dividend-paying stock!
+If a year or two has gone by and there has been no dividend increase, assuming no significant market recession, this is typically a huge sign that you should sell your dividend-paying stock!

 As dividend investors, we want dividend yield and dividend growth to increase.
-If it’s not increasing, it will not allow us to take advantage of the compounding effect.
+If it’s not increasing, investors cannot take full advantage of the compounding effect.
 Therefore, if after a year or two there are no more dividend increases, sell the stock, regardless of any other indications.

 A lack of dividend increases is typically due to a company who is struggling to manage its cash, often because of high and unmanageable amounts of debt.
 This could eventually lead to a complete dividend cut or suspension.